-On August 31, 2018, the Bureau of Consumer Financial Protection issued an interpretive and procedural rule (opens new window) to clarify and implement changes made by section 104(a) of the Economic Growth, Regulatory Relief, and Consumer Protection Act to the Home Mortgage Disclosure Act.
+On August 31, 2018, the Bureau of Consumer Financial Protection issued an interpretive and procedural rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) to clarify and implement changes made by section 104(a) of the Economic Growth, Regulatory Relief, and Consumer Protection Act to the Home Mortgage Disclosure Act.
 The rule became effective upon publication in the Federal Register on September 7, 2018.

 In the rule, the Bureau: